 Another name perhaps unfamiliar to the wider footballing world, yet you don’t find yourself third on the all-time list of international goalscorers without having been an extremely talented footballer.

-The Portugal forward has already cemented his place as one of the finest and most memorable players of all-time regardless of what happens in the future, yet the prospect of becoming international football’s top goalscorer will surely be a motivating factor.
+The Portugal forward has already cemented his place as one of the finest and most memorable players of all-time regardless of what happens in the future, with his legend only enhanced after becoming international football’s all-time leading goalscorer.

 Loved in Lisbon, adored in Manchester, idolised in Madrid and respected in Italy, Ronaldo has had a near on perfect footballing career, winning five Champions League trophies as well as two major trophies with Portugal – including the European Championship in 2016.